Eddevinc/AVD-STU-DEMO/Demo11.md

     ![ws name.](media/msix9.png)

-9. But in the classic "Programs and features" window, the App is not installed:
+9. But in the classic "Programs and Features" window, the App is not installed:

     ![ws name.](media/msix10.png)